What is Outerplay?

 Communication is strongly recommended in order to help develop an enjoyable Outerplay lifestyle with your partner.
 Talking about what sort of Outerplay you appreciate from your partner is key because everyone is different.
 So, keep in mind that your partner may be interested in a different sort of Outerplay than you are.
 Examples of what some people might share with their partner are below.
 Details help!

 And Outerplay looks like what?

 As one of my sex therapy clients explained in session to their partner “I can get turned on by both physical intimacy and emotional intimacy, and the best way to do that is through a non-objective touch.
 I love it when you come up behind me when I am at the counter, wrap your arms around me and nestle your face in the small of my neck.
 I especially love it when you linger for a bit.
 Things really start to tingle when your hands wander from to my hips and you press yourself into........”
-Ok you get the picture.
-First and foremost this example includes non sexual desire with supportive body language.
-The recipient feels enveloped, protected and secure to have their partner embracing them with both arms.
-Secondly, the warmth and intimate position ignites a reciprocal reaction.
-After this or a similar Outerpaly action you can take a break, come back later for more.
-As a bonus the withdrawal from contact can create even more desire.
+Ok, you get the picture.
+First and foremost this example includes nonsexual desire with supportive body language.
+The recipient feels enveloped, protected, and secure to have their partner embracing them with both arms.
+Secondly, the warmth and intimate position ignite a reciprocal reaction.
+After this or a similar Outerpaly action, you can take a break, come back later for more.
+As a bonus, the withdrawal from contact can create even more desire.

 These examples may resonate with you, or they may not at all.
 Either way, it’s for you to figure out with your partner.
 All you want to think about is whether you know what Outerplay you enjoy and if you have shared that with your lover.
 They are your Lover after all.